jadeynryan/workshop-template/README.md

 # Template for creating a workshop website and slides with Quarto

+If you use this template, please consider [⭐️ starring ⭐ this repository](https://github.com/jadeynryan/workshop-template).

 For instructions on using this template, see [`how-to-use-template.md`](https://github.com/jadeynryan/workshop-template/blob/main/how-to-use-template.md).

 See below for a placeholder README for the workshop repository.